rowaldlab/PyNS/README.md

 	mpirun -n 10 pyns-run-discrete-simulations --axons_kws_any S1_DR S1_VR --passive_end_nodes --enable_synaptic_transmission
 	```
 	By not providing a `results_dir` argument, results will be saved under `./results`

+	**Note:** If you encounter an h5py error (e.g., "file signature not found"), please refer to the **Verify h5py and HDF5 compatibility** section above for troubleshooting steps.
 - Upon completion of the simulations, you can run the following postprocessing commands to generate plots of the results:

 	- Titrations: